sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Verify the release image in the registry

-Fetch the release image SHA ID from the registry UI and set the env. variable.
+Fetch the release image SHA ID from the registry UI (or the `oc adm` command below) and set the env. variable.
-It can be found in the UI e.g. under `/poc-mirror/openshift/release-images:v4.11`
+It can be found in the UI e.g. under `/ocp4/openshift4/openshift/release-images:v4.11`

 ```
 RELEASE_IMAGE=sha256:97410a5db655a9d3017b735c2c0747c849d09ff551765e49d5272b80c024a844